Answering the age-old question of how long to boil corn on the cob. But first, a little story…

-Unfortunately, when I moved out on my own, I discovered that I wasn’t actually sure about the right way to cook corn on the cob.
+Unfortunately, when I moved out on my own, I discovered that I wasn’t actually sure about how long to boil corn on the cob.
+Or the best way to cook it at all.
 I tried microwaving it, boiling it endlessly, seasoning the water with a variety of things… but nothing was ever quite right.

 How to Boil Corn on the Cob Perfectly

 - ¼ -1/2 cup sugar

 - Several ears of corn on the cob

 - Fill your pot with water (leave room for the corn!)

 - Add the sugar.

 - Bring everything to a boil, making sure the sugar is dissolved in the water.

 - Boil for no longer than 8 minutes.

 - Remove from the water and let it cool enough for handling and eating.